 Lauryn taught me that holistically our kidneys house fear.
 We were abused by mothers who were supposed to protect us.
 We grew up in fear — and our bodies kept the score.

 I tossed and turned, twitched, and wriggled over whether or not I should publicly journal about Cadillac.
-The following dialogue nervously waffled inside my head:
+This was my internal dialogue:

 - Thought: “People will think you’re nuts, ya know.”